kweronek/SOA/vitess/README.md

 When running in this mode, underlying MySQL table schemas, their data, and the Vitess VSchema objects are persisted under the provided --data_dir.

 ### Example 1 (single instance)
+An example command to run the docker image is as follows :
 ```
 docker run --name=vttestserver \
   -p 33577:33577 \